kgd-al/abrain/doc/src/usage/basics.rst

 .. literalinclude:: ../../../examples/basics.py
     :lineno-match:
-    :lines: 12-15
+    :lines: 11-14

-The first object we need is the Genome which can be created by providing the random number generator to its :func:`~abrain.Genome.eshn_random` function.
-This function is dedicated to generating a genome for use with Es-HyperNEAT while :func:`~abrain.Genome.random` is meant for generic-purpose CPPNs.
+To create a :class:`~abrain.Genome` we first need a :class:`~abrain.Genome.Data` object to store all the shared parameters (labels, random number generator, id managers, ...).
+This is done either via :meth:`~abrain.Genome.Data.create_for_generic_cppn`, when using the :class:`~abrain.CPPN` directly, or with :meth:`~abrain.Genome.Data.create_for_eshn_cppn`, when using this genome to create :class:`~abrain.ANN3D` through ES-HyperNEAT.
+We can then generate a random Genome by providing this structure to :func:`~abrain.Genome.random`.

-To simulate an evolutionary process, we subject this Genome `g` to a number of undirected mutations (see :ref:`usage-advanced-mutations`)
+To simulate an evolutionary process, we subject this Genome `g` to a number of undirected mutations (see :ref:`usage-advanced-mutations`).
+Again, the shared :class:`~abrain.Genome.Data` must be provided.

 .. literalinclude:: ../../../examples/basics.py
     :lineno-match:
-    :lines: 18-19
+    :lines: 17-18

 Before instantiating the ANN, we define the coordinates of the neural inputs (sensors) and outputs (effectors).